emmaneugene/dotfiles/macos/bin/README.md

-Bunch of helper scrips with documentation.
+# Shell scripts

-While bash, python and swift scripts can be run directly, .go needs to be compiled
+Note that scripts with an explicit file extension have to be compiled first

 ```bash
 # Build `usbi` binary